Thais mourn dozens, mainly kids, killed in day care attack

 “When I looked, I saw she had been slashed in the face with a knife,” the 58-year-old said, holding back tears.

-King Maha Vajiralongkorn and Queen Suthida were expected later in the day to go to hospitals, where seven of the 10 people wounded remain.
-A vigil was planned in a central park in Bangkok, the nation’s capital.
+King Maha Vajiralongkorn and Queen Suthida visited hospitals, where seven of the 10 people wounded are being treated, and met with family members of victims in what he said was a bid to boost morale.

+“It is a tragedy that this evil thing has happened,” the monarch told reporters during a rare public appearance.
+“But right now, we have to think of what we can do to improve things to the best of our ability.”

 Police identified the attacker as Panya Kamrap, 34, a former police sergeant fired earlier this year because of a drug charge involving methamphetamine.
 He had been due to appear in court Friday.
 An employee told a Thai TV station that Panya’s son had attended the day care but hadn’t been there for about a month.

-In an interview with Amarin TV, Satita Boonsom, who worked at the day care center, said staff locked the door to the building after seeing the assailant shoot a child and his father out front.
-But the attacker broke the glass and went on to attack the children and workers with his knife and firearm.
+In an interview with Amarin TV, Satita Boonsom, who worked at the day care center, said staff locked the glass front door to the building after seeing the assailant shoot a child and his father out front.
+But the gunman shot and kicked his way through it.

+The children, mainly preschoolers, had been taking an afternoon nap, and photos taken by first responders showed their tiny bodies still lying on blankets.
+In some images, slashes to the victims’ faces and gunshots to their heads could be seen.

 Satita said she and three other teachers climbed the center’s fence to escape and call police and seek help.
 By the time she returned, the children were dead.
 She said one child who was covered by a blanket survived the attack, apparently because the assailant assumed he was dead.